LeCoupa/awesome-cheatsheets/pt-BR/README.md

 ## 🙌🏼 Como posso contribuir?

-You are more than welcome to contribute and build your own cheatsheet for your favorite programming language, framework or development tool.
-Just submit changes via pull request and I will review them before merging.

 Você é mais do que bem-vindo para contribuir e criar sua própria cheatsheet para sua linguagem de programação, estrutura ou ferramenta de desenvolvimento favorita.
 Basta enviar as alterações por meio de pull request e as revisarei antes do merging.

 ## 📚 Tabela de Conteúdo